 However there are two core elements that NONE of these games ever had (and one additional core element that MOST games have never had and were not strongly support by those that did), that we believe could have extend their lives and their potential.

-Stay tuned for more updated.
-If you have not seen or was not introduced to this article through our recent Progress update, be sure to check it out via the news section, the IndieDB frontpage, our official website or by clicking here.
+Stay tuned for more updates.
+If you have not seen or was not introduced to this article through our recent Progress update, be sure to check it out via the news section, the IndieDB front page, our official website or by clicking here.